 Musée Jacquemart-André

-This one is a huge mansion that’s very elegant and full of interesting furniture and Italian art.
-The collection was privately put together by artists Édouard André (1833–1894) and Nélie Jacquemart.
+A huge mansion that’s very elegant and full of interesting furniture and Italian art.
+The collection was privately put together by wealthy banker, politician and collector Édouard André (1833–1894) and his wife Nélie Jacquemart.

 Address: 158 Boulevard Haussmann, 75008 Paris